wxcctechsummit/wxcclabguides/labsnew/analyzerlab1.md

 1. Admin or supervisor credential with Analytics access in user profile
 2. Labs will be more successful once agent data has been created using voice, email and chat.

 # Exercise 1.1 Login to Analyzer and Review Dashboard Reports

 <iframe width="1024" height="576" src="https://youtube.com/embed/Q4kf8dHN8x8?rel=0" title="Exercise 1.1 Login to Analyzer and Review Dashboard Reports" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Instructions
 1. First `Login to the WxCC portal` using the Portal link above.
+2. Login using your provided student email and password.
+Emails for this lab are always **cladmXuser@mailinator.com** where **X** is your student number.
-2. The initial dashboard includes several `Realtime & Historical` reports showing current contact information in the system.
+3. The initial dashboard includes several `Realtime & Historical` reports showing current contact information in the system.
-3. Navigate (shown in the video) through the various dashboard reports and the dropdown allowing you to see current information to familiarize yourself with these stock reports.
+4. Navigate (shown in the video) through the various dashboard reports and the dropdown allowing you to see current information to familiarize yourself with these stock reports.
 - Video Checkpoints
 > * <a href="https://www.youtube.com/embed/Q4kf8dHN8x8?start=56" target="_blank">Drop-down Dashboard Views </a>

-4. `Navigate back to the Entry Point Site Level Dashboard` and complete some navigation exercises shown in the video
+5. `Navigate back to the Entry Point Site Level Dashboard` and complete some navigation exercises shown in the video
-5. `Cross-Launch` from dashboard to a specific dashboard **Entry Point Historical Dashboard**
+6. `Cross-Launch` from dashboard to a specific dashboard **Entry Point Historical Dashboard**
-6. From the Cross-Launched dashboard - `Cross-Launch into Analyzer` to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
+7. From the Cross-Launched dashboard - `Cross-Launch into Analyzer` to the specific table **Incomming, Short Contacts Entry Point** anf follow the instructions to set filters as desired.
 > * <a href="https://www.youtube.com/embed/Q4kf8dHN8x8?start=192" target="_blank">Analyzer Incomming, Short Contacts Entry Point </a> <br>
-7. This exercise completed
+8. This exercise completed

-# Exercise 1.2 Analyzer User Interface Overview
+# Exercise 1.2 Analyzer User Interface
 <iframe width="1024" height="576" src="https://www.youtube.com/embed/4pGNHkd87Zs?rel=0" title="Exercise 1.2 Analyzer User Interface" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Instructions